 - It takes a long time for representatives to resolve their issues

-Company executives should dig deep to uncover the factors producing the low KPIs and benchmark their KPI with their competitors’ to know where they stand.
+Company executives should dig deep to uncover the factors producing the low KPIs and benchmark their KPIs with their competitors to know where they stand.

 5. Provide a Consistent Cross Channel Experience

-Cross channel customer service helps shoppers get quick responses to their needs, improves the brand’s reputation and trust, and boosts consumers’ positive experience.
+Cross-channel customer service helps shoppers get quick responses to their needs, improves the brand’s reputation and trust, and boosts consumers’ positive experiences.

-Here are seven strategies to implement an cross channel experience:
+Here are seven strategies to implement a cross-channel experience:

 - Ensure customers can reach employee representatives offline and online on the platform of their choice